Weekend getaway in Havana

 Lazaro (our new friend’s name) hook us up at the door and offer to buy our drinks, as he knew the people and were going to give him a discount.
 A lot of Salsa, Reggaeton and Merengue, mixed with amazing drinks was the recipe for an awesome night.

-We stayed there until 5:00 am, when they were closing and pretty much pushing out, and started our adventure of walking back home, drunk, at night, in a place we didn’t know at all and without phone service.
-I still don’t know how we made it through.
+We stayed there until 5:00 am, when they were closing and pretty much pushing out, and started our adventure of walking back home, tipsy, at night, in a place we didn’t know at all.

-We had some Café con Leche and Cuban Sandwiches at the cafe on the ground floor of Hotel Inglaterra, (affordable and tasteful like everywhere in Havana) overlooking the city, the movement of the center and all the old school cars passing by.
+For breakfast, we had some Café con Leche and Cuban Sandwiches at the cafe on the ground floor of Hotel Inglaterra, (affordable and tasteful like everywhere in Havana) overlooking the square, the movement of the center and all the old cars passing by.

 Walked the Malecon, enjoying the views of the coastline of the island, and were stopped by some local who ask us to take a picture of them.
 We ended up chatting with them for like an hour, as they were telling us the story about how their family was having a hard time as they live in the area where the tornado hit a couple weeks before.